followmyutopia/devextreme-documentation/concepts/Common/30 Modularity/01 Link Modules/30 Use RequireJS.md

 ####AngularJS Approach####

-[note] To use AngularJS and DevExtreme widget modules with RequireJS, load the DevExtreme [integration](/Documentation/Guide/Common/Modularity/#DevExtreme_Modules_Structure/integration/angular) and angular-sanitize modules.
+[note] To use AngularJS and DevExtreme widget modules with RequireJS, load the DevExtreme [integration](/Documentation/Guide/Common/Modularity/#DevExtreme_Modules_Structure/integration/angular) and angular modules.

-You can download [the example](https://github.com/DevExpress/devextreme-examples/tree/master/requirejs-angular) from GitHub.
+You can download [the example](https://github.com/DevExpress/devextreme-examples/tree/16_2/requirejs-angularjs) from GitHub.
 To use it, follow the instructions on GitHub.

     <!--HTML-->
     <!DOCTYPE html>